mikera/vectorz/README.md

 Vectorz can do over *1 billion* 3D vector operations per second on a single thread.

+Vectorz is reasonably mature and suitable for use in production applications.

 [![Build Status](https://secure.travis-ci.org/mikera/vectorz.png)](http://travis-ci.org/mikera/vectorz)

 ### Example usage